Menu

 Best credit builder loan Canada

-Building up your credit score can be challenging, especially if you have a short credit history or have had some negative financial incidents in the past.
-Fortunately, that’s where credit builder loans come in.
-Credit builder loans can be a valuable tool to help you establish or improve your credit score.
-Read on to learn about Canada's best credit builder loans in 2023, including their benefits, drawbacks, and alternatives.
+Building up your credit score can feel challenging, especially if you have a short credit history or have had some negative financial incidents in the past.
+Fortunately, credit builder loans can help.
+Credit builder loans can act as a valuable tool to help you establish or improve your credit score.
+Here, we explain Canada's best credit builder loans, including their benefits, drawbacks and alternatives.

 Borrowell

-No matter which option you choose, the loan works the same way.
-You make your monthly payment of your desired amount, and Borrowell reports your on-time payments to Equifax Canada (the largest consumer credit bureau in Canada).
-If you make consistent payments and ensure that you are financially responsible with any other credit you may have outside of this loan, your credit score should improve with time.
+Borrowell's Credit Builder is an instalment loan that allows you to start building your credit for only $5, $15 or $25 biweekly over 48 months.
+During this time, Borrowell reports your payments to Equifax Canada (one of the two consumer credit bureau in Canada).
+If you make consistent payments and ensure that you are financially responsible with this and any other credit you have outside of this loan, your credit score should improve with time.

 • Interest rate: N/A